irr123/irr123/blog_dev/content/posts/will-ai-replace-developers/index.md

  [700](https://en.wikipedia.org/wiki/Anthropic), looks like Anthropic is gearing up for some serious growth, huh?

-Draw your own conclusions.
-Oh, and by the way, they primarily write code in [Go](https://go.dev/).
+Draw your own conclusions 😉

 P.S.
 Pay close attention to Dario Amodei's final answer regarding what it means to be human.
 It's quite encouraging.

----
-{data-content="footnotes"}

-[^1]: Note how my annotations and the embedded YouTube video with timestamp work effectively.